Four4Two/wallet/packages/caip/README.md

 # @shapeshiftoss/caip

-This package is ShapeShift's partial implementation of [CAIPs](https://github.com/ChainAgnostic/CAIPs) - Chain Agnostic Improvement Protocols.
+This package is BlackFury's partial implementation of [CAIPs](https://github.com/ChainAgnostic/CAIPs) - Chain Agnostic Improvement Protocols.
 It is not exhaustive and is currently only used internally.

 ## ChainId (CAIP2) - Blockchain ID Specification